eboyce452/django_conf/README.md

 11/10/2020 : Updated the startapp.py so that the code was much cleaner and is no longer OS dependent.
 It should work across all operating systems though I have not tested on Windows or Mac yet.
 It will also automatically create a templatetags directory and an __init__.py file in case you want custom tagging.

 11/10/2020 : I also changed the shell templates.
 Now there is one for your base html template (django_base_html.sh) and another script for your templates that are extensions (django_extend_html.sh).
 You can easily use the django_base_html.sh as a normal html template since the {% block %} code shouldn't actually affect anything, though feel free to comment it out if it is causing problems.
 In the future, I will probably just make these templates through the django-admin startproject process by altering templates.py.
 For now though, I kind of like the control, and it is much easier to make multiple extension templates with the shell script.

+11/11/2020 : Quick change, I ended up getting rid of the shell templates and folding them into the startapp.py file.
+Now a base.html and extend.html are created and named specifically for each app.
+To compensate for the loss of convenience provided by the shell applications, the startapp file now creates a .py file called generate_html.py.
+When you run it, it will ask what .html files you want to create and for which app, then it will make the html files from the extend.html template.
+So it is roughly as convenient, but is much better integrated as it now auto-formats the django loads with the appropriate files.
+Furthermore, I added an auto-generating population script called auto_populate.py if you want to fill a model with random data for testing, I added in commented out example code for basically every .py file so that you can follow a template for building models/forms, and I formatted almost all of the code (including the django templates themselves) to use os.path generic filepaths so that it is less OS specific.
+This is all working so smoothly that I may eventually end up creating an entirely separate application and UI to make django way more user friendly.
+Kind of like squarespace but including the whole stack.
+But that is way way down the road and my code so far has been kinda rushed and sloppy just so I can get something useable working for myself.
+Still, something to consider.